- 16 October 2020

 About the speaker

-Dr Elizabeth Robles is a researcher and lecturer in contemporary art in the History of Art Department at the University of Bristol.
+Elizabeth Robles is a researcher and lecturer in contemporary art in the History of Art Department at the University of Bristol.
 She is particularly interested in the formation of ideas around ‘black art’ across the twentieth century and is currently a British Academy postdoctoral fellow working on a project entitled Making Waves: Black Artists & ‘Black Art’ in Britain from 1962–1982.
 Most recently she co-edited the exhibition publication The Place is Here: The Work of Black Artists in 1980s Britain (Sternberg, 2019) alongside curator Nick Aikens.
+She also co-leads the British Art Network Black British Artists Research Group.